gridai/grid-docs/docs/platform/2_Custom Cloud Credentials/3_adding-custom-cloud-credentials.md

 ### Step 5: Wait for cluster to be provisioned

-After, you can check the cluster state by running:
+After submitting the cluster creation request, you can check the cluster state by running:

 ```text
 grid clusters